-Duty hours will not exceed 80 hours per week, averaged over a four week period inclusive of all in-house call activities, clinic assignments and all moonlighting (if approved).
-Any exception to this maximum must be approved by the GMEC and DIO and then submitted for approval to the ACGME Review Committee.
-Activities, which count in the 80-hour work week and for the consecutive duty hours work rules, include inpatient assignments, outpatient clinic, emergency and acute care assignments, required conferences and other required educational activities, program required research activities and on-site activity/direct patient care that occurs when a resident/fellow is called back while on beeper call from home.
+Duty hours will not exceed 80 hours per week, averaged over a four week period inclusive of all in-house call activities, clinic assignments, clinical work done from home, and all moonlighting (if approved).
+Any request for exception to this maximum must be approved by the GMEC and DIO and then submitted for approval to the ACGME Review Committee.
+Activities, which count in the 80- hour work week and for the consecutive duty hours work rules, include inpatient assignments, outpatient clinic, emergency and acute care assignments, required conferences and other required educational activities, program required research activities, clinical work done from home, and on-site activity/direct patient care that occurs when a resident/fellow is called back while on beeper call from home.
 In Emergency Medicine, residents should not work more than 60 hours per week seeing patients in the ED and no more than 72 hours per week.